Skip to main content

 To set this up:

-1. Connect Cirra AI with a System Administrator first — this creates the Connected App in your org
+1. Connect Cirra AI as a System Administrator first

-2. Install the Connected App — even though the app exists in the org, it must be explicitly installed for API-only users to connect.
+• If using a Connected App, it must be explicitly installed for API-only users to connect.
 Follow the installation steps above

 • License: Salesforce Integration